youknowmae/youknowmae.github.io/README.md

 ```
 Since a chat app should be able to handle huge amount of clients, we should use *list* to store each client connected to the server, as well as their respective nicknames.
 Below the clients and nicknames list you can see the *broadcast* function which iterate through all connected clients in the clients list and sends a given message to each of them.
 The message is sent using the *send* method of the client's socket.

 Of course our chat application should be able to continuously receive messages from the client that's why I used *while True* to run an infinite loop.
-Inside the loop we should use *client.recv(1024).decode('utf-8')* to attempt to receive a message from the client
+Inside the loop we should use *client.recv(1024).decode('utf-8')* to attempt to receive a message from the client.
+If the message received from the client is "*{quit}*", it will break out of the loop, indicating that the client wants to leave the chat room.

+Now, to obtain the client's nickname I used *nicknames[clients.index(client)]* which is based on the client's index in the client's list.

+We cannot exclude how the message should be broadcast across the clients, that's why we have to call the *broadcast* function to send the message to all clients in this kind of format *"{nickname}: {message}"*

+The last code which is *except* handles the situation where the client might be disconnected unexpectedly by removing the client and its nickname from the respective lists and broadcasting the message that the client has left the chat.
+So then the loop is exited with *break*

+We now have come to the last set of codes before proceeding to the client's code. this code establishes a continuous loop to accept incoming client connections
 ```
 while True:
     client, address = server.accept()